FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-is temp This trait marks the corresponding table of the model as TEMPORARY (so it only exists for the time of Red being connected to the database).
+This trait marks the corresponding table of the model as TEMPORARY (so it only exists for the time of Red being connected to the database).

+### is rs-class

 ### multi sub trait_mod:<is>